 We use bottom-up research to identify companies with improving credit trends, while our macroeconomic insights seek to identify risks and opportunities associated with the overall economy and market.
 Using this two-pronged approach, we aim to minimise default risk and manage volatility through active management, while pursuing high yield opportunities.

 We offer a range of high yield strategies investing within and across regions, sectors and maturities.Find out more

 While the risks involved with investing in emerging markets can be higher, so are the yields on offer.
 This is particularly attractive in the current environment of very depressed yields.

-Our emerging markets team focuses on income generation, while attempting to mitigate risk, and aim for attractive returns.
-They're located throughout the world’s major markets and take a conviction-based, long-term investment approach.
+Our emerging markets team focuses on income generation, while attempting to mitigate risk, and aim for attractive returns through a conviction-based, long-term investment approach.

 Investment in fixed income involves risks including the loss of capital and some specific risks such as credit risk, counterparty risk, derivatives, interest rate risk, liquidity risk, geopolitical risk and volatility risk.

 Have our latest insights delivered straight to your inboxSUBSCRIBE NOW